-“What you want,” Laney reminded me, “is a laser-focus on getting customers into the room, and servicing them at their convenience – not yours.”
+“What you want,” Laney reminded me, “is a laser focus on getting customers into the room and servicing them at their convenience – not yours.”

-Social media, marketing apps, and other web experiences are being integrated into the fitting room in the hope of engaging the customer.
-Customers come to the store to try-on clothes and engage with the brand personally not isolated in a small room navigating the internet.
+Social media, marketing apps, and other web experiences are integrated into the fitting room to engage the customer.
+Customers come to the store to try on clothes and engage with the brand personally, not isolated in a small room navigating the internet.

-That means associates are unsuccessful 98% of the time associates are unsuccessful when they check on a customer.
+That means associates are unsuccessful 98% of the time when they check on a customer.

-“Think about the last time you were in a changing room struggling into a pair of jeans and suddenly there’s a knock at the door, followed by How ya doin’ in there?
-You quickly reply I’m doing OK, thanks.But looking into the mirror seconds later, you realize that you are, in fact, not OK.You need a different size, color, or just an opinion, but the sales associate is helping another customer or gone from the fitting area completely, and you have no way to contact anyone.That’s a lost opportunity; the fitting room should be an extension of the sales floor."
+“Think about the last time you were in a changing room struggling into a pair of jeans, and suddenly there’s a knock at the door, followed by How ya doin’ in there?
+You quickly reply I’m doing OK, thanks.But looking into the mirror seconds later, you realize that you are, in fact, not OK.You need a different size, color, or just an opinion.
+Still, the sales associate is helping another customer or has left the fitting area completely, and you cannot contact anyone.That’s a lost opportunity; the fitting room should be an extension of the sales floor."

-Make it large enough to hold your customer, their belongings, and what they’re attempting to try-on.
+Make it large enough to hold your customer, their belongings, and what they’re attempting to try on.

-Provide a bench for holding personal items and a place to sit when trying-on.
+Provide a bench for holding personal items and a place to sit when trying on.

 Make sure your heat and A/C reach the fitting room.
-Trying on clothes can make you over-heated to begin with.
+Trying on clothes can make you overheated, to begin with.
 Being too hot or cold will make your rooms unbearable.

 Keep the fitting room floors clean and pin-free.
 Customers should not have to balance on top of their shoes to avoid contact with dirty floors.

-Install good quality mirrors inside your changing rooms.
+Install good-quality mirrors inside your changing rooms.
 The more realistic your customers look, the better the chance they’ll keep the items.

-No matter what type of retailer you are; discounter, mid-tier, or luxury, your fitting room process should be defined and your sales associates should be trained to execute it.
+No matter what type of retailer you are; discounter, mid-tier, or luxury, your fitting room process should be defined, and your sales associates should be trained to execute it.

-Will technology make fitting rooms dinosaurs?
+Will technology make retail fitting rooms dinosaurs?

-The final decision to keep an article of clothing won’t happen until they have tried on an article of clothing, either at home or in the store’s dressing room.Apparel retailers need to value their fitting areas for the value they can deliver and establish a service strategy that moves customers from the floor, to the dressing room, and exceeds their expectations while there.”
+The final decision to keep an article of clothing won’t happen until they have tried on the article of clothing, either at home or in the store’s dressing room.Apparel retailers must value their fitting areas for the value they can deliver and establish a service strategy that moves customers from the floor to the dressing room and exceeds their expectations there.”